-- use of personal protective equipment

-- specification of the application methods

-- specification of whom and where the product is to be used

-- increasing of buffer zones

-- specification of re-entry intervals

-- reduced work rate, i.e. by limitation of the area sprayed/day
+- use of personal protective equipment - specification of the application methods - specification of by whom (professional or non-professional) and where the product is to be used - reduction of exposure by use of drift reducing equipment and/or increasing of buffer strips - specification of re-entry intervals and/or waiting periods - reduced work rate, i.e. by limitation of the area sprayed/day or reduction in e.g. time to perform at task